gamblevore/speedie/Documentation/Errors.md

 The statements `require` / `expect` / `check` / `error` are used for control-flow and error-handling.
 They remove the messy control-flow, so you can see your code clearly.

-Each can be used after an expression, or before:
+Error checking can be used in two ways:

-        || A = "a,a,a".parse            #require
+        || A = "a,a,a".parse            #require // one way
         || B = "b,b,b".parse
-        require B
+        require B                                // the second

 both `A` and `B` are tested in the same way.
 But the first looks better to me, in this case.
 Its more "out of the way".